apache/mxnet/docs/install/windows_setup.md

         [[ 2.
 2. 2.]
         [ 2.
 2. 2.]]
 ```

 We actually did a small tensor computation using MXNet!
 You are all set with MXNet on your Windows machine.

+You can continue with using MXNet-Python, or if you want to try a different language API for MXNet, keep reading.
+Otherwise, jump ahead to [next steps](#next-steps).

 ## Install the MXNet Package for R
 MXNet for R is available for both CPUs and GPUs.